 The text for the class is Mathematics and Politics, second edition, by Alan Taylor and Allison Pacelli, Springer 2008.
 The text's ISBN is 978-0-387-77643-9 and the e-ISBN is 978-0-387-77645-3.
-It is assumed that will you have access to the text by the first class meeting.
-There will be a quiz on class #2 on the first reading assignment.
+It is assumed that will you have access to the text at the by the beginning of the semester.
+No special consideration will be given to any student that does not have access to a text.
+We will follow it closely.
+Assignments will come directly from the text.